Natural wines, Island fruits.

 As a small link in the chain of homestead farming on the San Juan Islands, we hope to do our part to help preserve the San Juan Islands’ vital farming history through the caring for historic orchards and vineyards, and the propagating of new, responsibly farmed plantings of apples, quince, pears and grapes.

 In addition to our own plantings of hybrid grapes, quince and apples, we have partnered with other farming families to plant orchards and vineyards with both heritage genetic material and unusual grape and apple varieties suited to our local climate.
-As of the start of 2023 we have planted 100 apple trees, two acres of hybrid grapes, and have begun farming 5 acres of vinifera plantings.
-In 2024 we begin planting
+To date we have planted 130 apple, pear and quince trees, as well as two acres of hybrid grapes with a third planting of hybrid and table grapes in its initial planning stages.

 Each planting is brought to the islands with the intention of breaking past the unsustainable world of monoculture vinifera: we grow here on the northern edge of the country in a place that has a long sustainable chance in the face of climate change to grow outstanding fruits without chemical inputs, and without preservatives or other additions to the final wine.